csss-pacmacro/csss-pacmacro.github.io/README.md

 - ...
 - if you need more help @ me

+### additional setup:
+- you'll need an https certificate for google pages to host the site.
+It's best to use a legit one rather than self sign it.
+Luckily https://www.cloudflare.com/ssl-free/ has one
+- if you want to self sign, then do `mkdir certs; cd certs`, then follow https://devcenter.heroku.com/articles/ssl-certificate-self
+- copy `server.key` into `server.crt` & rename to `server.pem`
+-

 ### TODO:
 - restrict api key to https://csss-pacmacro-test.github.io/ only ?
 -